engrfaisal90/Data-plotting-on-map-with-leaflet/README.md

 # Plotting and clustering coordinates on google map
  The data from one of the kaggle datset is plotted and clustered.
-It clusters with zoom and
+It plot the data with creating a heavy file.
  The datset was downloaded from https://www.kaggle.com/mchirico/montcoalert.

  As the data is in .CSV file so first we converted it into Json data format and saved it as markers.js.